sjswuitchik/summerREU2020/week1/week1_outline.md

 ## Step 2: Modifying a SLURM scripts

 The next step is to modify the `helloworld.sh` to do something else.
-You will leave the slurm commands unchanged, but remove the `touch hellow_world.txt` command and replace it with `ls -l $HOME > homedir_contents.txt`.
+You will leave the slurm commands unchanged, but remove the `touch hello_world.txt` command and replace it with `ls -l $HOME > homedir_contents.txt`.
 Try this command in the command line and see what it does, then delete the homedir_contents.txt file.

 Then, make a copy of the helloworld.sh script, and replace the touch command with the ls command above.
 Now, submit this script using `sbatch`, and after a few moments you should see the homedir_contents.txt file appear.
 Remember you can use `squeue` to see the status of your job.